- MA Engineering, University of Cambridge

 - European Patent Attorney

-Graham’s expertise is in engineering and European patent prosecution, particularly patent oppositions and appeals.
-He divides his time between Glasgow and Munich, where he established a hub for EPO opposition and appeal proceedings on the doorstep of the European Patent Office (EPO).
+Graham Murnane’s expertise is in engineering and European patent prosecution, particularly patent oppositions and appeals.
+He worked closely with our Munich Office, where he established a hub for EPO opposition and appeal proceedings on the doorstep of the European Patent Office (EPO).

-Since joining Murgitroyd in 1996, Graham has developed the firm’s EPO opposition and appeal practice.
-He advises clients on defending their European patents in opposition, and challenging the patents of competitors, often in combination with litigation in one or more European countries.
+Since joining Murgitroyd in 1996, Graham developed the firm’s EPO opposition and appeal practice.
+He advised clients on defending their European patents in opposition, and challenging the patents of competitors, often in combination with litigation in one or more European countries.
+Graham is now a Consultant.

 Before becoming a patent attorney, Graham spent a number of years as a substantive examiner at the EPO in Munich, where he examined engineering applications and served as an opposition division member.
 He has provided patent litigation support in the UK, Germany and the Netherlands, and advised clients on patent revocation, infringement and entitlement in the UK.
 He has also represented clients at hearings at the UK Intellectual Property Office.

-Graham’s clients include large multinational engineering firms, where he works alongside their in-house patent departments.
-He also works with smaller businesses, like manufacturing companies, start-ups and product developers, providing clear, commercial advice to companies who may not have their own IP experts.
+Graham’s clients included large multinational engineering firms, where he worked alongside their in-house patent departments.
+He also worked with smaller businesses, like manufacturing companies, start-ups and product developers, providing clear, commercial advice to companies who may not have their own IP experts.

 With an MA in Engineering from Cambridge University, Graham qualified as a chartered engineer, and worked on road and rail bridges, motorway construction, North Sea oil platforms and highway safety fencing before entering the patent profession.
 His experience as an engineer gives him a thorough appreciation for the IP problems facing clients in engineering and manufacturing, and helps him shape effective solutions to those problems.